NCAR/DART/docs/pages/Getting_Started.md

 of core DA code, not to mention the headaches involved in supporting multiple computing environments, compilers, etc.

-DART employs a modular programming approach to apply an algorithm to nudge the underlying models toward a state that is more consistent with information from a set of observations.
+DART employs a modular programming approach to apply an algorithm to move the underlying models toward a state that is more consistent with information from a set of observations.
 Models may be swapped in and out, as can different DA algorithms.
 The method requires running multiple